Does Camouflage Have Any Impact On Fish Behavior?

 Fish are not solitary creatures; they often exhibit social behavior and form complex social structures.
 Some fish species form schools or shoals, which provide protection against predators, increased foraging opportunities, and enhanced mating chances.
 Within these groups, fish communicate through visual displays, body language, and chemical signals.
 Social hierarchies and cooperative behaviors are also observed among certain species.

-See also Can Camouflage Outdoor Gear Be Customized?
+See also Can Camouflage Outdoor Gear Be Used For Military Purposes?

 Predatory behavior in fish